biancakendall29/w07_server_side_project/README.md

 We would like to complete the battle functionality where you can pick or choose a Pokemon's ability when they in a battle which would be similar to the video game itself.

 Some Pokemon do not have just one attribute type but two so we wanted to implement two enums into a variable then implement a derived query to select the pokemon of a certain attribute type, for example, finding a water type pokemon.
 However, this deemed to be more complex than what we initially thought.

+## Quirky behaviour
+Although the PUT requests all work as expected when they are sent and viewed in the Postman PUT request response window, the changes made do not save permanently to the repository, and therefore don't appear in the GET requests afterwards.

 # Acknowledegements
 A massive thanks to the [BNTA](https://techacademy.brightnetwork.co.uk/) team, and especially to our trainers [Richard](https://github.com/biancakendall29/w07_server_side_project#summary) and [Anna](https://github.com/biancakendall29/w07_server_side_project#summary)!